sarahmhalverson/portfolio-website/README.md

 > Personal portfolio site built in React — showcasing data analytics and front-end development projects.

-**Live site:** [coming soon]
+**Live site:** coming soon

----

 ## 📋 Overview

 My personal portfolio site, built from scratch in React as both a professional showcase and a hands-on learning project.
-The site presents my work, skills, and background in a clean, editorial interface designed to give recruiters and hiring managers everything they need at a glance.

----
+Every section was designed and coded by me.
+No templates.

 ## ✨ Features

-- **Hero section** — name, tagline, and CTA
+- Hero section — name, tagline, and CTA
-- **About section** — background and who I am
+- About section — background and who I am
-- **Projects section** — project cards with descriptions and tech tags
+- Projects section — project cards with descriptions and tech tags
-- **Resume section** — two downloadable resumes, front-end and data analyst
+- Resume section — two downloadable resumes, front-end and data analyst
-- **Footer** — links to LinkedIn, GitHub, and email
+- Footer — links to LinkedIn, GitHub, and email
-- **Fully responsive** — works on desktop, tablet, and mobile
+- Fully responsive — works on desktop, tablet, and mobile
-- **Smooth animations** — powered by Framer Motion
+- Smooth animations — powered by Framer Motion

----

 ## 🛠 Tech Stack